Badgers Give Back

 We strive to provide experiences for children and families that provide and strength and joy in a time of crisis or illness.

-The UW Athletic Department began fulfilling the wish¬es of young Badger fans facing serious illness several years ago with the “Wish Upon A Badger” program.
-In cooperation with the American Family Children’s Hospital, children are provided the opportunity to go behind the scenes with their favorite team, meeting the players and coaches, touring the facilities and hanging out at a practice.
-A number of different sports have participated in the program including men’s basketball, women’s tennis, football and softball.
+Inspired by the "Make a Wish" campaign, the UW Athletic Department began fulfilling the wishes of young Badger fans facing serious illness several years ago with the "Wish Upon A Badger" program.
+In cooperation with the American Family Children's Hospital, children are given the opportunity to go behind the scenes with their favorite team, meeting the players and coaches, touring the facilities and hanging out at a practice.

 Health & Wellness